-• (c) Faculty Self-Evaluation form (the final draft to be submitted to the committee at least five (5) working days prior to the peer post-evaluation meeting).
+(c) Faculty Self-Evaluation form (the final draft to be submitted to the committee at least five (5) working days prior to the peer post-evaluation meeting).

 Selection by mutual agreement of the peer and student evaluation forms as listed above.
 Specific evidence that shall be used by the peer evaluator(s) and the Division Chair (or Administrator’s faculty designee where there is no Division Chair) is indicated on the current evaluation forms.